 2016: House Bill No. 521

-Adds a new section, 23-604A, that provides a limited use immunity from a misdemeanor Minor in Consumption or Possession of alcohol for a minor that needs or seeks emergency medical help on behalf of themselves or another.
+Adds section 23-604A, providing limited use immunity from a misdemeanor Minor in Consumption or Possession of alcohol charge for a minor that needs or seeks emergency medical help on behalf of themselves or another.
 Enacted April 5, 2016.

 Reducing underage drinking will require community-based efforts to monitor the activities of youth and decrease youth access to alcohol.
 Prevention strategies for the prevention of underage drinking include enforcement of minimum legal drinking age laws, national media campaigns targeting youth and adults, increasing alcohol excise taxes, reducing youth exposure to alcohol advertising, and development of comprehensive community-based programs.